aptech/docs/docs/CR-strreplace.rst

 ::

+    // String to be searched in
     str = "My doctor recommends more chocolates, because chocolates are healthy.";

+    // String to be searched for
     search = "chocolate";

+    // String to be replaced with
     replace = "vegetable";

+    // Build new string
     new_str = strreplace(str, search, replace);

 After the code above, *new_str* will be set to:

 ::